-In the neighbourhood of Passo Falzarego 2105 m there are several towers and walls of high quality dolomia belonging to Fanis group and quickly accessible from the road joining Cortina d'Ampezzo and Falzarego.
+In the neighbourhood of Passo Falzarego 2105 m there are several towers and walls of high quality dolomia belonging to the Fanis group, quickly accessible from the road joining Cortina d'Ampezzo and Falzarego.
 Among these peaks Torre Piccola di Falzarego and its major sister Torre Grande di Falzarego are amongst the most interesting ones, in reason of their beautiful slender shape, the exposition of the climbing routes and the quality of the rock.
-Torre Grande shows a steep yellow and grey South-East face, overlooking the ruins of an ancient WWI military hospital, and a shorter grey and compact West face.
+Torre Grande shows a steep yellow and grey South-East face, overlooking the ruins of an ancient WWI military hospital, and a shorter grey and compact West face

 First summit ascent: climbers unknown along the gully between Torre Grande di Falzarego and Cima Falzarego